 An emerging innovation district with boundless potential

-The Yokohama bay area is on the verge of transforming itself into a next generation innovation district.
-The bay area, which stretches roughly from Yokohama station to Kannai station, includes the master-planned business district Minato Mirai 21 and features a picturesque waterfront with futuristic skyscrapers juxtaposed with 100-year old warehouses that create a unique atmosphere of “old meets new.”
-The reimagined urban center surrounding Minato Mirai 21 has become home to the world’s most influential industries, attracting many large and small businesses in IT, mobility and manufacturing from around the globe.
-The Kannai area, an up-and-coming community made up of artists, creators, and innovators, is forging a culture of its very own brimming with youthful and creative energy.
+The Yokohama bay area is in the midst of transforming itself into a next generation innovation district.
+The bay area, which stretches roughly from Yokohama station to Kannai station, includes the master-planned business district Minato Mirai 21 and features a beautiful waterfront with futuristic skyscrapers juxtaposed with 100-year old picturesque brick warehouses that create the unique atmosphere of “old meets new.”
+The reimagined urban center surrounding Minato Mirai 21 has become home to some of the world’s most influential industries, attracting many large and small businesses in IT, mobility and manufacturing from around the globe.
+The Kannai area, an up-and-coming community made up of artists, creators, and innovators, is forging a culture of its very own brimming with youthful and creative energy, and is emerging as a hotspot for startup companies in the city.
 On top of all of this, Yokohama station boasts 30-minute access to Tokyo, the center of Japan’s $5 trillion economy.
 The bay area, with all its soft and hard assets, has limitless potential to emerge as the next booming innovation district in Asia.

 Established industry clusters and abundant physical assets